LI-Chang-Sheng/geolab/README.md

 ## License

-We’re using the *GNU GENERAL PUBLIC LICENSE Version 3* license.
+We’re using the *GPL-3.0* license.

 ## Credits